Fragmentation of fully heavy tetraquarks: The TQ4Q1.1 functions as a case study: Summary and new directions

 Guided by a hadron-structure-oriented vision, we have advanced the exploration of exotic matter production via the derivation and public release of the {\tt TQ4Q1.1} set of collinear FFs for a family of fully heavy tetraquarks~\cite{Celiberto:2025_TQ4Q11}.
 Our analysis spans the three accessible channels characterized by quantum numbers $J^{PC} = 0^{++}$ (scalar), $1^{+-}$ (axial vector), and $2^{++}$ (tensor), and targets both charm and bottom flavors.
 The construction of these FFs relies on the leading-power, single-parton fragmentation picture embedded in a NRQCD framework, which incorporates the contribution of distinct color-spin Fock-state configurations through their associated LDMEs.

 SDCs are calculated at the initial scale for both gluon and heavy-quark fragmentation channels.
-These inputs are then evolved through a DGLAP evolution in the VFNS, implemented via the threshold-matched {\HFNRevo} scheme~\cite{Celiberto:2024mex,Celiberto:2024bxu,Celiberto:2024rxa}.
-The {\tt TQ4Q1.1} sets represent the first release to include a detailed treatment of theoretical uncertainties from the LDMEs, enabling systematic propagation of hadronization-model ambiguities into collider-level predictions.
+These inputs are then evolved through a DGLAP evolution in the VFNS, implemented via the threshold-matched {\HFNRevo} scheme~\cite{Celiberto:2025euy,Celiberto:2024mex,Celiberto:2024bxu,Celiberto:2024rxa}.
+The {\tt TQ4Q1.1} sets represent the first release to include a detailed treatment of theoretical uncertainties from three sources: $(i)$ nonperturbative LDMEs $(ii)$ hard-scattering scale dependence (H-MHOUs), and $(iii)$ fragmentation-scale inputs at the initial condition (F-MHOUs).
+Each of these contributions has been analyzed separately and then combined, allowing us to disentangle their relative weight and to provide collider-level predictions with a transparent and systematic uncertainty budget.

 As a direct phenomenological application, we have employed the {\psymJethad} multimodular interface~\cite{Celiberto:2020wpk,Celiberto:2022rfj,Celiberto:2023fzz,Celiberto:2024mrq,Celiberto:2024swu} to evaluate high-energy cross sections for semi-inclusive tetraquark plus jet production at the HL-LHC and the FCC, operating at full $\NLLp$ accuracy within the HyF factorization formalism, that consistently combines collinear factorization with BFKL resummation.